Recycling a mattress is an eco-friendly and responsible form of disposal. Local mattress recycling facilities are widely available.

 In either case, mattress disposal often involves individuals transporting the mattress to a local facility.

 It is important to remember that lifting heavy objects can be harmful.
-For example, scientists know that this activity can sometimes worsen hernias.
+For example,

 Dumping a mattress is illegal and hazardous to the environment.

 Mattress recycling and ethical disposal can benefit the environment, but so can purchasing an eco-friendly mattress as a replacement.

 When purchasing a new mattress, it is a good idea to look for brands that offer recycling and safe disposal schemes.
 Some companies will offer to recycle an old mattress when a person buys a new one from them.